VSADX/css-functions/README.md

 Take a look at the file, or download to see how it works.

-## Using the `CssPointer` class.
+## Writing advanced CSS functions *shouldn't be hard*.
-When your function runs, the CssPointer has details on the CSS near your function. what details?
+When your function runs, the CssPointer has key details on your CSS where your function was called.
+Here's the properties:
 1. `.selector` like `.card heading h3`
 2. `.property` the property name where you used your function `font-size`
 3. `.elements` the elements on the page that match the selector
 4. `.params` a list of params passed to your function if `rgb(12, 200, 30)` then `["12", "200", "30"]`
 5. `.placeholder` **not often needed** this is the generated CSS variable that will replace your function.

-## Notes
+Notes:
 1. Must be inside a `<style class="functions">` element.
 2. `CssPointer` `.apply` is for variables if `var()` is missing.